-- A satisfactory plan outlining the layout of the proposed authorized premises inclusive of entrance/exit(s), fixed furniture/fittings, location of the various gaming machines and supervisory station(s)). - Public liability insurance certificate for a minimum cover of £5 million. - Operating Schedule outlining how the applicant proposes to promote the Licensing Objectives. - The applicant (individual or each company director) will provide a recent (within one month of issue) DBS check together with a list of all staff names to be employed at the premises, such a list to be updated following the termination or employment of any new member of staff.
-A recent (within one month of issue) DBS check will be required for each employee before they take up their relevant post.
+- prescribed fee. - a satisfactory plan outlining the layout of the proposed authorized premises inclusive of entrance/ exit(s), fixed furniture/fittings, location of the various gaming machines and supervisory station(s)). - public liability insurance certificate for a minimum cover of $\pounds 5$ million. - operating schedule outlining how the applicant proposes to promote the licensing objectives. - the applicant (individual or each company director) will provide a recent (within one month of issue) DBS check together with a list of all staff names to be employed at the premises, such a list to be updated following the termination or employment of any new member of staff. a recent (within one month of issue) DBS check will be required for each employee before they take up their relevant post.